nitzanhen/glossa-linguistics-typescript/src/service/inflection/function/verb/Readme.md

 ## Structure
 ### Composing inflection functions

-All verb inflection functions are a product of the utility function, composeVerbInflectionFunction(), declared at the inflection service transform index file.
+Most verb inflection functions are a product of the utility function, composeVerbInflectionFunction(), declared at a dedicated file in the transform section of the inflection service.

 For inflection functions of forms that have multiple possible inflections, the parameterized() function can be used; in that case, the order of the generated inflections should be from the most common to the least